txsl/ee4-hpce-2014-cw6/readme.md

 ## The Puzzles
 Description of each optimisation explored and what was then actually done.
 Final plot of input vs output and speedup as well.
 ### Life
-`life` is a classic stencil type operation, with each cell in the grid needing to be computed for each time step.
+`life` is a classic stencil type operation, with each cell's next state in the grid needing to be computed for each time step.
 There is a clear loop dependency between each time step, but the calculation of each cell within a given time step can be calculated in parallel.
 Two parallelisation methods were tested: Threaded Building Blocks Parallel For loop, and OpenCL.

 In order for either optimisation to be applied, a modification had to be made.
 Since `life` looks at whether an individual cell is 'alive' or not, it was originally stored in a Vector of Bools.
 It is [well known](https://www.google.co.uk/?q=c%2B%2B+vector+bool) that the C++ implementation of a Vector of Bools is [not recommended](http://www.codingstandard.com/rule/17-1-1-do-not-use-stdvector/), and does not guarantee safe modification of values concurrently.
 Thus it must be converted to another datatype.
 In this case, they wer converted to ints.
 Modification of the `update` function was also necessary for this to work (although some implicit type conversion on its return value does take place).

- Based on analysis from our tests, we decided to .... (when to TBB or OpenCL?
-Chunk Size).
+The TBB implementation was created using `tbb::parallel_for`, with the outer loop being parallel-ised.
+In other words, a chunk represents a certain number of columns, and the inner for loop executes across those rows (and these are running in chunked parallel groups).

+An OpenCL implementation would potentially run even faster, since it can operate across both dimensions in one operation, since it has plenty of cores.
+It also works well since we feed in the starting conditions (data about each point), and save the computed next state.
+By using pointers carefully, we can swap the pointers to each vector of data between iterations, and avoid the need to read the data to and from the GPU until the very end.
+Only then do we read the data from the GPU's memory back to be saved to the output.

+Based on tests run on AWS, we determined that for problem sizes of less than 250, the TBB `parallel_for` method will be used, and for problems larger the OpenCL implementation will be used.
+OpenCL takes longer to initialise, but for large problem sets pays off with significant gains in execution time.

+For problem sizes where TBB is used, the optimum value of

 (graph)
 ### Matrix Exponent
 - Algorithm Optimisation (O(N^3) to O(N^2) for matrix multiplication)